 On a bi-weekly and quarterly basis DDS submits incident management data and quarterly reports, respectively, to the State Medicaid Agency.
-Upon review of this data, DHCF^{TMS} assigned staff person from its Division of Special Needs review the data to identify trends or immediate concerns.
+Upon review of this data, DHCF's assigned staff person from its

+Division of Special Needs review the data to identify trends or immediate concerns.
 If an immediate concern is discovered DHCF prepares a Discovery/Remediation Form and submits the form DDS within five(5) business days of identifying the issue.
 This Form was developed by DHCF as a strategy for assuring that immediate concerns identified while DHCF performs oversight activities are immediately remediated.
 In addition to preparing Discovery/Remediation Forms, DHCF prepares quarterly progress reports for review/discussion with DDS.
-The progress report includes DHCFTMs analysis of data, findings, and recommendations.
-Additionally, during monthly quality management committee meetings with DDS there is ongoing discussion regarding individual/systemic problems which can lead to the need for DDS to provide DHCF with a Opportunities for Improvement Plan c.
+The progress report includes DHCF's analysis of data, findings, and recommendations.
+Additionally, during monthly quality management committee meetings with DDS there is ongoing discussion regarding individual/systemic problems which can lead to the need for DDS to provide DHCF with a Opportunities for Improvement Plan (OFIP).
+The quality management committee meetings are also used to discuss the need for DDS to follow up on outstanding issues and to discuss the effectiveness of corrective measures that may have been implemented.

+DDS monitors the use of psychotropic medications through Quarterly Psychotropic Medication Reviews (PMR) and that Service Coordination and DDS Nurse Consultants monitor PMRs in their reviews and enter issues if the PMR is not consistent with DDS Policy and Procedures c.
 Use of Seclusion.
 (Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to WMS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with information on restraints.)